 Robert PetersonSenior intelligence executive, pharmaceuticals

-TKA's clients range from Fortune 500 firms to mid-cap businesses to new ventures and nonprofits.
-We work with executives (primarily in senior leadership, innovation, knowledge/intelligence, and strategy), boards of directors, and investors.
+TKA's clients include Fortune 500 firms, mid-cap businesses, new ventures, and nonprofits.
+For more than a quarter century, we've worked with executives in senior leadership, innovation, knowledge/intelligence, and strategy.

 When I studied physics in college, the professor would often start a discussion by saying.
 “Let’s assume for...